Pilot (The Americans): Conception

 The Americans was created by Joe Weisberg, a former CIA officer.
 Despite its spy setting, Weisberg sought out to tell the story about a marriage.
 "The Americans is at its core a marriage story.
 International relations is just an allegory for the human relations.
 Sometimes, when you’re struggling in your marriage or with your kid, it feels like life or death.
 For Philip and Elizabeth, it often is."
 Executive producer Joel Fields described the series as working different levels of reality: the fictional world of the marriage between Philip and Elizabeth, and the real world involving the characters' experiences during the Cold War.

 Working at the CIA, which Weisberg later described as a mistake, has helped develop several storylines in the series, basing some plot lines on real-life stories, and integrating several things he learned in his training, such as dead drops and communication protocols.
 Weisberg was fascinated by stories he had heard from agents who served abroad as spies, while raising their families.
 He was interested in bringing that concept to television, with the idea of a family of spies, rather than just one person.

 Weisberg was partially influenced by the events of the Illegals Program to write a pilot script for the series.
 Weisberg's research material included notes on the KGB's Cold War left by Vasili Mitrokhin and conversations with some of his former colleagues at the CIA.
-He stated that, unlike the circumstances involving the 2010 Russian spy ring, he had opted to set the story in the early 1980s because "a modern day [setting] didn't seem like a good idea", adding, "People were both shocked and simultaneously shrugged at the [2010] scandal because it didn't seem like we were really enemies with Russia anymore.
+He said that, unlike the circumstances involving the 2010 Russian spy ring, he had opted to set the story in the early 1980s because "a modern day [setting] didn't seem like a good idea", adding, "People were both shocked and simultaneously shrugged at the [2010] scandal because it didn't seem like we were really enemies with Russia anymore.
 An obvious way to remedy that for television was to stick it back in the Cold War.
 At first, the '70s appealed to me just because I loved the hair and the music.
 But can you think of a better time than the '80s with Ronald Reagan yelling about the evil empire?"